crystal-lang/crystal/_gitbook/syntax_and_semantics/if_varis_a.md

 end
 ```

-This **doesn’t** work with instance variables, class variables or global variables.
+The above **doesn’t** work with instance variables, class variables or global variables.
 To work with these, first assign them to a variable:

 ```ruby
 if @a.is_a?(String)